ryanklam/CM122/HP1/hp1.md

 ---
 # Homework Project 1 - 10 kilobase alignment

-## BIOINFO M122/M222
+## CS/BIOINFO M122/M222

-### Due: Thursday April 11th, 2019, 11:59 pm
+### Due: Friday, May 8th, 2020, 11:59 pm

 This short programming assignment is designed to help you get an understanding for the basics of sequence alignment.
 You can use any language for this project, but Python is strongly recommended, and you will receive starter code in Python.
-You will submit your response to https://cm124.herokuapp.com/upload as a `.zip` file.
+You will submit your response to https://cm122.herokuapp.com/upload as a `.zip` file.

 ### Overview
 In the first two programming assignments for this class, you will solve the computational problem of re-sequencing, which is the process of inferring a donor genome based on reads and a reference.